 Italy offers a foodie experience like no other; it is renowned for its glorious food.
 Authentic Italian pasta, glossy home-grown olives, the freshest Alpine fish and mouth-watering desserts are just some of the dishes the region boasts.
 Good food is at the heart of Italian culture, bringing family and friends together, giving them an excuse to catch up over a delicious meal.

 The food is as spectacular as the landscape, from the stunning natural backdrop of the Italian lakes to the inspiring coastal views of Sorrento and the bustling magic of Rome.
-One of the best things about a holiday to Italy is that you’re guaranteed to eat well, with fine cheeses, cured meats, risottos and filled pastas on every menu.
+One of the best things about any of our holidays to Italy is that you’re guaranteed to eat well, with fine cheeses, cured meats, risottos and filled pastas on every menu.
 But, with so many amazing foodie hotspots to choose from, it can be difficult to pick just one to visit.

 Italy definitely offers a foodie experience like no other so, to help you choose your next destination, here's our top suggestions for each region.